RECONNECTING TO WHAT MATTERS

 Robert F. Kennedy

 Wooden taught that true success is not measured by trophies, titles, or recognition.
 It comes from knowing you have done your best to become the person you are capable of becoming.
-His approach to leadership emphasized character, humility, discipline, and service—principles that extend far beyond sports.
+His approach to leadership didn’t emphasize points on a scoreboard.
+He focused on helping athletes develop their talents to the fullest extent possible.
+And if they did, they would have peace of mind.
+What a great example in a world that is always comparing and looking at others for confirmation of their own self-worth.

 John Wooden